Home

 Mellotron/Chamberlin used:

-No less than five people are credited with various tape-replay instruments, with Persson, Frisk, her partner Nathan Larson and Clayton Doley on Mellotron, and Linkous on Chamberlin.
-It's incredibly difficult to tell what's what in the mix, to be honest, with Linkous playing God only knows what on Chamberlin on I Can Buy You, and faint 'Tron flute from Doley on Such A Bad Comedown.
-Larson and Frisk both play Mellotron on Song For The Leftovers, with a strings part played alongside real cello, and a few seconds of shaky flute from the other player, leaving a triple-whammy on Algebra from Doley, Persson and Linkous, with a 'Strawberry Fields'-style polyphonic flute part and strings, once again alongside real ones.
+No fewer than five people are credited with various tape-replay instruments, with Persson, Frisk, her partner Nathan Larson and Clayton Doley on Mellotron and Linkous on Chamberlin.
+It's incredibly difficult to tell what's what in the mix, to be honest, with Linkous playing God only knows what on Chamberlin on I Can Buy You and faint Mellotron flute from Doley on Such A Bad Comedown.
+Larson and Frisk both play Mellotron on Song For The Leftovers, with a strings part played alongside real cello and a few seconds of shaky flute from the other player, leaving a triple-whammy on Algebra from Doley, Persson and Linkous, with a 'Strawberry Fields'-style polyphonic flute part and strings, once again alongside real ones.
 Several tracks also feature Orchestron and/or Optigan, just to heavily confuse the issue, as if it needed confusing at this stage.
+However, it seems likely that the Chamberlin's sampled, although the Mellotron is supposedly a (then-) new MkVI.

 See: Cardigans | Sparklehorse